fish-hue/Hash-Hunter/README.md

 # Hash-Hunter

+# This only searches the page specified, not the entire site

-# This script will scrape websites for  MD5, SHA-1, RIPEMD-160, Whirlpool, SHA-256 and SHA-512 hashes
+# This script will scrape the specified URL for  MD5, SHA-1, RIPEMD-160, Whirlpool, SHA-256 and SHA-512 hashes

 # Be sure to enter full URL: "https://www.example.com"